DevonSmith/DevonSmith.github.io/cs460/hw3/index.md

 >
 ```

-Testing and expression that divides by zero:
+''Testing and expression that divides by zero:''

 ```bash
 Postfix Calculator.
 Recognizes these operators: + - * /